How to Study for the USMLE Step 1

-The USMLE Step 1 can be a big stressor in any medical student’s life.
+Exams can be a big stressor in any medical student’s life.
+Not only because of the stress exam day can bring, but also from figuring out how to study for USMLE Step 1.
 Here are some tips to get you organized and ready for your big day.

 The very first step on a successful USMLE Step 1 journey is to do some research on the best time to take the exam.
 Choosing your test date is vital to make sure you have enough time to study, that your scores will come back in time, and that your test experience goes as smoothly as possible.

 You will need to apply to take the exam, which you can do on the USMLE website.
 For students outside of the US, you may need to apply through a separate portal with the ECFMG (Education Council on Foreign Medical Graduates).
 Make sure you leave enough time for the application to process so that the dates in your testing window don’t fill up before you get a chance to snag that perfect appointment.

 Once you apply, and get your scheduling permit, you’ll be able to select a date.
 Check with your medical school to make sure your chosen test date fits their requirements.
 Some schools will require that you have your score report available prior to moving on to your clinical clerkships (typically the summer after your second year, but varies from school to school), so make sure to check the USMLE website to ensure your scores will come back in time.
 Typically your results take about a month to come back.

 Make sure you’ve planned enough time to study (see below for a sample study plan).
 Most medical school schedules will give you some “dedicated” time without classes or academic responsibilities, in order to study for the exam—typically between six and eight weeks.
 It might be tempting to see the large gap in your academic schedule and start putting together vacation plans, but make sure you have enough time set aside to prepare.
 Studying for the test should be your full-time job during your dedicated period!
 You should plan on setting aside a minimum of six to eight hours a day for review.